Grace Lorch

 *Grace Lorch was born on this date in 1903.
 She was a teacher and activist.

 Grace Lonergan was born to William and Delia Lonergan in Boston, Massachusetts.
-She and her brother Thomas grew up in a working-class household where her father was a railroad worker, and her mother was a homemaker.
-Lonergan became a public school teacher in Boston at a young age, serving as President of the Boston Teachers Union and a Boston Central Labor Council member.
+She and her brother Thomas grew up in a working-class household, where her father was a railroad worker, and her mother was a homemaker.
+Lonergan became a public school teacher in Boston at a young age, serving as President of the Boston Teachers Union and a member of the Boston Central Labor Council.

-Grace Lonergan married her husband Lee Lorch in 1943 as he was about to leave for military service in World War II.
+Grace Lonergan married her husband, Lee Lorch, in 1943 when he was about to leave for military service during World War II.
 Despite having been a teacher for two decades, she was dismissed due to an 1880s-era rule of the Boston School Committee that banned teachers from marrying.
-Although unsuccessfully, she was the first teacher to challenge a Boston school regulation that female teachers resign after marriage.
+Although unsuccessful, she was the first teacher to challenge a Boston school regulation that female teachers resign after marriage.
 Lorch appealed, but the committee upheld the rule in 1944.
 The publicity around Lorch's case led to a campaign to end the prohibition, which was successful nine years later when, in 1953, the legislature voted to end the ban on married female teachers.

-The couple was an activist in the American Civil Rights struggle in the 1940s and 1950s.
-They and their infant daughter, Alice, moved into New York City's Stuyvesant Town and fought to desegregate the housing development bringing the issue to a head by allowing a black family to live in their apartment as guests.
+The couple was an American Civil Rights struggle activist in the 1940s and 1950s.
+They and their infant daughter, Alice, moved into New York City's Stuyvesant Town and fought to desegregate the housing development, bringing the issue to a head by allowing a black family to live in their apartment as guests.
 The controversy cost her husband his job as a math professor, and the family moved to the south, where her husband found work with historically black colleges.
 Two weeks after moving to Little Rock, Grace Lorch wrote a letter to the local school superintendent.

 She asked that her eleven-year-old daughter be allowed to attend the neighborhood school.
 The letter said: "Since we live at 1801 High Street, located in a Negro neighborhood, this would be a Negro school," she wrote, adding that it "might also provide a useful and unobtrusive example of benefit to the process of integrating Little Rock schools."
 The request was denied.